revoconner/backblaze-exclusion-manager/README.md

 2. Not affliated with Backblaze or Backblaze, Inc.
 3. Run as administrator to avoid problems.
 (Optional)
 4. Always a good idea to create backups of the default xml list before making any edits.
+5. Since I do not have a mac system, no compiled version for mac is supported.
+Please use the python script to compile an app if you want.
+6. For windows and Mac only.
+(Windows have an exe)

 ## Changelog
 V 1.0 Initial Commit